snazy2000/SnipeitPS/docs/Get-SnipeitSupplier.md

 ```

 ### -id
-A id of specific Location
+A id of specific Suplier

 ```yaml
 Type: Int32